Skip to main content

 Animal and Plant Biology

-This module focuses on multicellular organisms such as animals and plants to introduce physiology, population biology, ecology and the complexity of ecosystems.
-You gain a thorough introduction with the lecture series and develop these themes during seminars integrating discussion, problem solving and quantitative techniques.
+You focus on multicellular organisms such as animals and plants to introduce physiology, population biology, ecology and the complexity of ecosystems.
+You develop these themes with discussion, problem solving and quantitative techniques.
+You think about the relevance of the biological processes introduced to our human societies.
+You take part in first-hand experience of animal and plant biological surveying in the natural environment.

 This is a 20-credit module.